 But the curtains need critical conservation work, as they’re deteriorating rapidly.
-They will need to be taken down for an intensive programme of repair and restoration, which will take up to five years to complete.
+They have been taken down for an intensive programme of repair and restoration, which will take up to five years to complete.

 The velvet is too degraded to repair, and needs to be completely replaced; the curtains are also harbouring an active carpet beetle infestation, which can only be treated by freezing.

-Each 4m x 2.5m curtain will have to be taken apart for the mock ermine lining to be conserved and, later, hand-stitched to new velvet.
-During this process, the textile conservators will be able to document the curtains’ condition and construction, which has never been done before.
+Each 4m x 2.5m curtain has been taken apart for the mock ermine lining to be conserved and, later, hand-stitched to new velvet.
+During this process, our textile conservators were able to document the curtains’ condition and construction, which has never been done before.

-The initial removal and unstitching of the curtains will start on 22 May and take about two weeks.
-This work will done in public view, so you'll be given a unique chance to see the conservators in action.
+The initial removal and unstitching of the curtains began on 22 May and took about two weeks.
+The work was carried out in public view, giving visitors a unique chance to see the conservators in action.

-Once unstitched, the curtain linings will be sent away to be frozen, to eradicate the pest infection.
-Meanwhile, the room will be thoroughly cleaned and monitored, to ensure it’s free of insect pests.
+The curtain linings are currently undergoing freezing treatment off site, to eradicate the pest infection.
+Meanwhile, the room has been thoroughly cleaned and monitored, to ensure it’s free of insect pests.

-As the room will look quite different with the curtains removed, we're using the opportunity to tell more of the room’s story.
-Rex Whistler’s original design sketches will be shown in here for the first time, placed beside the final artwork on the walls.
+As the room looks quite different with the curtains removed, we're using the opportunity to tell more of the room’s story.
+Rex Whistler’s original design sketches are being shown in here for the first time, placed beside the final artwork on the walls.